Health concern

 Call a vet urgently if

-- A puppy, senior, diabetic dog, frail dog, or very small Yorkie refuses food.
+• A puppy, senior, diabetic dog, frail dog, or very small Yorkie refuses food.

 Useful things to check calmly

-A healthy adult Yorkie skipping one meal while bright, drinking, and behaving normally may simply need close observation.
-A Yorkie that is young, elderly, frail, diabetic, vomiting, shaking, dehydrated, or acting “not right” should be treated much more seriously.
+A healthy adult Yorkie skipping one meal while bright, drinking, and behaving normally may just need watching.
+A Yorkie that is young, elderly, frail, diabetic, vomiting, shaking, dehydrated, or acting "not right" should be taken seriously.
+Do not wait for a small dog to look dramatic before asking for help.
+If the pattern is unusual for your dog, or if more than one symptom is present, phone your vet.

 Safe first steps at home

-- Keep your Yorkie warm, quiet, and close enough to observe.
+• Keep your Yorkie warm, quiet, and close enough to observe.

-- Offer fresh water and the normal food without forcing either.
+• Offer fresh water and the normal food without forcing either.

-- Check the mouth gently only if your dog allows it without pain or snapping.
+• Check the mouth gently only if your dog allows it without pain or snapping.

-- Write down when your Yorkie last ate, drank, toileted, vomited, or seemed normal.
+• Write down when your Yorkie last ate, drank, toileted, vomited, or seemed normal.

 What not to do

-- Do not give human medicine, painkillers, appetite stimulants, or stomach remedies without vet guidance.
+• Do not give human medicine, painkillers, appetite stimulants, or stomach remedies without vet guidance.

-- Do not force-feed a dog that may be nauseous, painful, bloated, or obstructed.
+• Do not force-feed a dog that may be nauseous, painful, bloated, or obstructed.

-- Do not wait overnight if your Yorkie is weak, shaking, repeatedly sick, or refusing water.
+• Do not wait overnight if your Yorkie is weak, shaking, repeatedly sick, or refusing water.

 Common reasons a Yorkie may stop eating

 The cause matters less than the full picture.
 A dog that refuses breakfast but is playful may need monitoring.
-A dog that refuses food and is quiet, hunched, shaking, vomiting, coughing, or hiding needs faster advice.
+A dog that refuses food and is quiet, hunched, shaking, vomiting, or hiding needs faster advice.

 For rescue or newly rehomed Yorkies